gemini3d/gemini3d/README.md

 ## Prerequisites

-We primarily use Meson build system, but CMake may be used if desired.
+Meson (recommended) or CMake may be used.

 **Meson**

-Meson uses Ninja instead of GNU Make.
+Meson uses Ninja as a modern, faster replacement for GNU Make.
 They may be obtained via:

 ```sh
 conda install meson